Wills and Probate Solicitors in Birmingham

 After a grant of probate is received

-Once an executor has received a grant of probate they must gather in assets, pay all debts and taxes and contact all beneficiaries and creditors.
-They must then, prepare final accounts and distribute assets in accordance with the will.
+Once an executor has received a grant of probate, they must gather in assets, pay all debts and taxes and contact all beneficiaries and creditors.
+They must then prepare final accounts and distribute assets in accordance with the will.

-How can our solicitors help you
+How our solicitors can help you